-Welcome to the fifth post in our twelve-part series that hopefully makes the dead period go by a bit quicker.
-These articles aim to provide a detailed look at what each team has done thus far on the recruiting trail and what work still needs to be put in before NLI day in February.
+Welcome to the ninth piece in our twelve-part series that hopefully makes the dead period go by a bit quicker.
+These articles aim to provide a detailed look at what each team has done thus far on the recruiting trail, and what work still needs to be put in before NLI day in February.
 One team a day will be featured, in order of where they fall in their current MWCConnection ranking.
 Today we wrap things up by looking at Hawaii.

 The Road So Far: